The Morse theory of \v{C}ech and Delaunay complexes: Simple-Homotopy Equivalence

 To see (ii), we note that $Q \not\in \sDel{}{X}{A+x}$ by assumption and therefore also $Q+x \not\in \sDel{}{X}{A+x}$.
 Since $A+x \subseteq F$, this implies the second relation in (ii).
 To derive a contradiction, we assume $Q-x \in \sDel{}{X}{F}$ or, by implication, $Q-x \in \sDel{}{X}{A+x}$.
 Using $\DSphere{Q-x}{A} = \DSphere{Q+x}{A}$, we get $x \not\in \Excl{\DSphere{Q-x}{A}}$.
 Hence, $x$ lies inside the sphere $\DSphere{Q-x}{A}$ and we have $\DSphere{Q-x}{A+x} \neq \DSphere{Q-x}{A}$.
 On the other hand, since $Q+x \not\in \sDel{}{X}{A+x}$, we know that $x \not\in \Incl{\DSphere{Q-x}{A+x}}$.
 Applying the second claim in \theref{Same Sphere Lemma}, we get $\DSphere{Q-x}{A+x}=\DSphere{Q-x}{A}$, a contradiction to the above.
 We thus conclude that $Q-x, Q+x$ both do not belong to $\sDel{}{X}{A+x}$ and therefore also not to $\sDel{}{X}{F}$. \end{proof}

-We note that the set $A$ and point $x \not\in A$ selected for $Q$ in the above proof also works for $Q-x$ and for $Q+x$.
-In other words, substituting $Q-x$ or $Q+x$ for $Q$ in \theref{Second Simplex Pairing Lemma} does not affect the claimed relations, and we can consistently select the same point $x$ for both $Q-x$ and $Q+x$.
-The following lemma makes this observation precise. \begin{lemma}[Consistent Pairing Lemma] There is a map
+Similar to above, the set $A$ and the point $x \not\in A$ selected for $Q$ in the above proof work for both $Q-x$ and for $Q+x$, and we can consistently select the same point $x$ for both $Q-x$ and $Q+x$. \begin{lemma}[Second Consistent Pairing Lemma] Assuming $E$ is a proper subset of~$F$, there is a map

-such that $x=g(Q)$ satisfies the properties of \theref{Second Simplex Pairing Lemma}, and $x = g(Q-x) = g(Q+x)$. \end{lemma} \begin{proof} To define $g$, we let $x_1, x_2, \ldots, x_m$ be an arbitrary but fixed ordering of the vertices in $X$.
+such that $x = \psi (Q)$ satisfies the properties of \theref{Second Simplex Pairing Lemma}, and $x = \psi (Q-x) = \psi (Q+x)$. \end{lemma} \begin{proof} To define $\psi$, we let $x_1, x_2, \ldots, x_m$ be an arbitrary but fixed ordering of the vertices in $X$.
 Let $Q \in \sDel{}{X}{E}$ be a simplex considered in \theref{Second Simplex Pairing Lemma} and recall that $F_Q = F \cap \Excl{\DSphere{Q}{E}}$.
-There is a unique index, $j$, such that $A = F_Q \cup (F \cap \{x_1, x_2, \ldots, x_{j-1}\})$ and $x = x_j$ satisfy the criteria spelled out in the proof of \theref{Second Simplex Pairing Lemma}; concretely, we have $Q \in \sDel{}{X}{A} \setminus \sDel{}{X}{A+x}$ and $x \in F \setminus E$.
-We use this choice of vertex to define $g(Q) = x_j$.
+There is a unique index~$j$ such that $A = F_Q \cup (F \cap \{x_1, x_2, \ldots, x_{j-1}\})$ and $x = x_j$ satisfy the criteria spelled out in the proof of \theref{Second Simplex Pairing Lemma}; concretely, we have $Q \in \sDel{}{X}{A} \setminus \sDel{}{X}{A+x}$ and $x \in F \setminus E$.
+We use this choice of vertex to define $\psi (Q) = x_j$.